 We would like to better understand how your experiences would help us to shape and grow our diverse community.
 Please respond in 250 words or less.

-Last summer when I heard that the water in Kei Island - a remote island in Maluku, Indonesia - contained white residue, I asked for the water sample and tested it at the Indonesian Government’s water testing facility.
-Turns out, it contained high calcium carbonate levels, which can cause heart rhythm disturbances and kidney stones.
+Last summer, I heard that the water in Kei Island - a remote island in Maluku, Indonesia - contained white residue.
+I tested a sample of the water, which turned out to contain high calcium carbonate levels.
+This can cause heart rhythm disturbances and kidney stones.

-Immediately, I prototyped a water filter.
-Using a small prototype, the contaminants decreased by about 17% when the water was retested.
-I discussed my findings and the effectiveness of the water filter, conducted a demonstration on how to build a scaled-down model, and distributed an instruction manual on how to make the water filter to the residents of the doctorSHARE compound in Kei Island.
+I prototyped a small water filter, causing the contaminants to decrease by about 17%.
+I conducted a demonstration on how to build a scaled-down model and distributed an instruction manual on how to make the water filter to the residents of the doctorSHARE compound in Kei Island.
+I also developed a prototype for a water safety map that may act as a guide for people to monitor and learn more about water conditions around them.

 Being at NYU would enable me to work in the Silverman Laboratory and participate in the NYWEA Student Chapter, both of which would enable me to conduct in-depth research on a variety of water issues and have access to a community of knowledgeable professors and students who could advise me on the development of a sustainable water quality and contaminants detector.

-I have developed a prototype for a water safety map that may act as a guide for people to monitor and learn more about water conditions around them.
-Therefore, I would love the opportunity to work in the Design Lab where I can attend workshops and acquire soft skills which could guide me in the building of the water safety map and the water quality and contamination detector.
-These will then be implemented around NYU and potentially in Indonesia's isolated areas.
+I would also love the opportunity to work in the Design Lab where I can attend workshops and acquire soft skills which could guide me in the building of the water safety map and the water quality and contamination detector.
+These can then be implemented around NYU and hopefully in Indonesia's isolated areas.

-I would devote both my ideas and dedication to participate in activities, such as research and charitable events, to gain a better understanding about sustainable water quality management and spread this knowledge to the surrounding environment in hopes of having an impact on the community.
+I would devote both my ideas and dedication to contribute in school activities and communities to gain better understanding about sustainable water quality management in hopes of having an impact on these communities.

+Hi Victoria:

+I think you have a good story and background, but I would make the outline clearer so you know what you will focus on in each paragraph.
+I restructured a little based on what I think would be a better flow.

+A suggested outline from me:

-your interest in water issues – this is your identity in this essay.
-Tell us why you’re interested and what you’ve done to pursue that prior to the Kei project– this only serves as evidence that supports your claim as a water researcher, so try and shorten this section.
+Intro – your interest in water issues – this is your identity in this essay.
+Tell us why you’re interested and what you’ve done to pursue that prior to the Kei project

+Your experience in building the water filter prototype – this only serves as evidence that supports your claim as a water researcher, so try and shorten this section.
 Think about what you want the AO to infer about you through this experience.
 End this section with a sentence on how the experience changed you: what did you learn about researching/designing/community service?
 What do you want to learn more about (at NYU)?

 How you can contribute to the community

+Working in school facilities, communities, sharing knowledge and learning from and with professors and students.

+Learning to build water safety map and water quality and contamination detector to implement

+Conclusion – how your passion for sustainable water quality management will contribute to the school community.
+Suggest not to repeat what you’ve mentioned.

+All the best!